 Visit our sister attraction, Buckler's Hard, to explore the 18th century village where ships for Nelson's Navy were built.

-Ask our visitor reception team to upgrade your Beaulieu ticket before you leave us to save up to 30% on your Buckler's Hard tickets.
+Chat to our visitor reception team before you leave Beaulieu to find out how you can save up to 30% on your Buckler's Hard tickets.